mhaack/mh-site/src/posts/2025-07-05-charge-your-ev-with-solar-surplus-a-step-by-step-introduction-to-evcc-setup.md

 Look no further if you want to find the best and most cost-effective ways to charge your car with as much solar power as possible.

 I'm becoming a big fan of evcc, and I'm happy to share my experiences with it so far.
 To avoid making this post too long, I will give an introduction to evcc and explain what it does and why you should care.
-In a later post, I'll walk you through the complete setup and configuration process with real-world examples.
+In a [second post](/evcc-setup-guide/), I'll walk you through the complete setup and configuration process with real-world examples.

 ## What is evcc and Why Should You Care?